Best Off-Roading GPS: Go Off the Beaten Path Without Getting Lost

 These off-road GPS units can help you navigate the wilderness.

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-While a GPS unit can be great for navigating large cities or sidestepping traffic, they really earn their keep when used for off-roading.
-After all, anyone can get around with street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and rocks?
-The GPS units on this list are ideal for venturing off paved roads as they can help you travel outside your comfort zone without fear of getting lost.
+While a GPS device can be great for navigating unfamiliar city streets or sidestepping traffic, it really earns its keep when used for off-roading.
+After all, most people can get where they need to go using street signs and Google maps, but what are you supposed to do when the only identifiable landmarks are trees and boulders?
+The GPS units in this buying guide are ideal for venturing off paved roads as they can help you travel outside your comfort zone without fear of getting lost.